theHdd4/TrinityFastAPIDjangoReact/docs/redis-monitoring.md

 5. Configure Grafana ingress or networking as appropriate for your environment and wire Alertmanager to your paging/notification channels.

+> **Tip:** If your production hosts already use TCP port 8815, set `FLIGHT_HOST_PORT` to an
+> available port before running `docker compose up`.
+The container continues to listen on
+> `flight:8815` inside the compose network, so no application changes are necessary.

 ## Accessing the Dashboard and Validating Data